Occupational Therapy Concentration (B.H.S.)

 Wayne State University offers courses of study which are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), located at 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449; 301-652-2682, and the accrediting body of the American Occupational Therapy Association (AOTA), which prepare the student to take the national certification examination through the National Board for Certification in Occupational Therapy, Inc. (NBCOT) 301-990-7979.
 (The Bachelor of Health Science degree does not qualify the holder for certification.)

 Applicants must complete two years of pre-professional study including the General Education Requirements of the university, and prerequisite courses for the occupational therapy professional program.
 Decisions regarding the fulfillment of program prerequisites are made by the Department of Occupational Therapy.

 The following curriculum is required of all degree candidates for subsequent admission to professional study in the Department of Occupational Therapy.
 Core courses must be completed by the end of the fall semester prior to application for admission to the professional program.
-The courses listed under Additional General Education Requirements may be completed during the winter semester, while making application to the program.

 |BIO 1510||Basic Life Mechanisms||4|